wp-plugins/magic-post-thumbnail/readme.txt

 === Magic Post Thumbnail ===
 Plugin Name:       Magic Post Thumbnail
-Version:           2.2.1
+Version:           2.3
-Tags:              automatic, thumbnail, featured, image, generate, google image, scraping, google api, google, magic, empty
+Tags:              automatic, thumbnail, featured, image, generate, google image, google api, flickr, pixabay, scraping, image bank, google, magic, empty
 Contributors:      Mcurly
 Author URI:        alexandregaboriau.fr
 Author:            Alexandre Gaboriau
 Donate link:       http://www.alexandregaboriau.fr/
-Requires at least: 3.0
+Requires at least: 4.0
 Tested up to:      4.2.2
-Stable tag:        2.2.1
+Stable tag:        2.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Automatically generate thumbnails for your posts.
-Magic Post Thumbnail use Google API to create an Automatic Featured Image.
+Magic Post Thumbnail use Google Image/Flickr/Pixabay to create an Automatic Featured Image.

 == Description ==
 Automatically **generate thumbnails for your posts** !

-Retrieve first image from **Google Images** thanks to Google API, based on your post title and add it as your featured thumbnail when you publish the post.
+Retrieve first image from **Google Images**, **Flickr** or **Pixabay** thanks to API, based on your post title and add picture as your featured thumbnail when you publish the post.
-Settings allow you to configure some settings for your automatics images : Language search, posts types chosen, image type, free-to-use or not, image size and much more.
+Settings allow you to configure some settings for your automatics images : Image bank, language search, posts types chosen, image type, free-to-use or not, image size and much more.

 You can :

-* Generate thumbnail for one post
+* Generate thumbnail for one post ( or page, custom post type... )
 * Generate thumbnails massively for chosen posts
 * Generate automatically thumbnails : **Now compatible with WPeMatico**
 * Now compatible with every WP installs ( no more CURL & allow_url_fopen needed )